DT-GAMER/payment_management_system/README.md

 ---

-The goal of the project is to create a complete payment system with all the basic functionality.
+The goal of the project is to create a robust payment management system using Java and Spring Boot, encompassing essential functionalities for secure transaction processing and user-friendly payment handling.
 I deployed the application on the hosting.
 `Go to this address:` https://payment-management-system.herokuapp.com/